2. everyday work & motivation

 FiNiFuchs asks

-about purpose, responsibility and the future of providing aids for children.
+about the purpose, responsibility and future of providing aids for children.

 1. who are you?